To enjoy the full Mail & Guardian online experience: please upgrade your browser

-Gay marriages to be allowed in England, Wales from March
+Gay marriages can take part in England and Wales from March next year.
+(AFP)

 Miller said marriage, which officially became legal for gay couples in July, should be "open to everyone, irrespective of whether they fall in love with someone of the same sex or opposite sex".